Guidelines for the Young Investigator Grant Versão em português

-Applications may be submitted to FAPESP at any date during the whole year.
+Applications may be submitted to FAPESP at any time throughout the year.

-a) The Principal Investigator (PI) is the researcher that is responsible for the preparation and submission of the grant proposal and the scientific coordination of the grant, if it is awarded by FAPESP.
-The Principal Investigator is always one of the Main Researcher of the grant.
+a) The Principal Investigator (PI): the who is responsible for the preparation and submission of the grant proposal, as well as for the scientific and administrative coordination of the grant, if it is awarded by FAPESP.
+The Principal Investigator is always one of the Co-Principal Investigators of the project.

-b) Main Researchers (MR) are part of the team of researchers, chosen by the Principal investigator and approved by FAPESP, with an excellent research history and with essential and specific roles within the grant.
-The MRs may benefit from the additional complements and approved Awards.
+b) Co-Principal Investigators (Co-PI): are part of the team of researchers, indicated by the Principal Investigator, with an excellent research history and with essential and specific roles within the project.
+The Co-PIs need to be approved as such by FAPESP, and may benefit from the Fringe Benefits of a Grant.

-b.1) In the Young Research Awards in emerging Institutes, the Principal Investigator is the only MR of the grant.
+b.1) In the Young Investigator Grant, the Principal Investigator is the only Co-Principal Investigator of the grant.

-c) Associated Researcher (AR) are part of the team of researchers, chosen by the Principal Investigator and approved by FAPESP, that will collaborate in parts of grant.
+c) Associated Researchers (AR): part of the team of researchers, being indicated by the Principal Investigator to collaborate in the project; the indication must be approved by FAPESP.

-d) Host Institution is the Institution where the research will be conducted and, usually, where the Principal Investigator is associated with.
-The PI does not necessarily need to be hired by the Host Institution but it is necessary to make a formal association between both parts that establishes compliance to the terms of the grant that must satisfy FAPESP.
-The Host Institution must ensure the safety and access to research materials and equipment, institutional support to the grant and the management of any Intellectual Property that may result from the grant.
+d) Host Institution: institution in which the research will be led, and usually the place where the Principal Investigator is employed.
+The PI does not need to be hired by the Host Institution, but it is necessary to establish a formal association between both parties that establishes compliance with the terms of the grant; the terms of this formal association must satisfy FAPESP.
+The Host Institution must formally commit to provide the necessary support infrastructure to the project, which includes ensuring the safety and access to materials and equipment infrastructure to be used by the project and the management of any intellectual property that may result from it.